LabKey/labkey-ui-components/README.md

 This will remove the link and will not reinstall a version of the node module from the repository.
 For that, you'll need to use ``npm install``.

+### Documentation
+We use [typedoc](https://www.npmjs.com/package/typedoc) for generating our documentation.
+All exported components, methods, interfaces, etc. should include documentation.
+You can use the supported [JavaDoc tags](https://typedoc.org/guides/doccomments/) to provide additional explanations for parameters, return values, etc. as well as for indicating that some objects should not have documentation generated for them.

+You can generate the docs locally by running
+* ``yarn run build:docs``

 #### Storybook